“Be careful because Cambodia is the most dangerous place you will ever visit. You will fall in love with it, and eventually it will break your heart.”

 Adrian began the second class by explaining what it was like back in Australia in "a day in the life of Adrian".
 The children then had to follow suit and write a paragraph about "a day in the life of _______" themselves.
 Alot of the comments coming from the kids included doing chores early in the morning to help their parents before school - and this was a very common theme.
 These kids are so incredible!
 They study extremely hard AND are dedicated to helping their families.
 Marty then followed on with "a day in the life of Martin" and finished the class by teaching the children 1-10 in Spanish, Marty's family dialect.
 The kids seemed to enjoy that and picked it up super fast!!!!!
 Will be good to have Jimmy back tonight though, so the kids can get back on track with their curriculum :)

 This morning we picked up HKC yoga events coordinator Danae and her lovely mother Robyn from Siem Reap airport!
 We now have a total of 5 HKC team members in Siem Reap at once!
-Robyn will be in a volunteer capacity for us, bringing with her many years of teaching experience and a suitcase full of resources to assist Jimmy in consolidating his mobile school curriculum!
+Robyn will be in a volunteer capacity for us, bringing with her many years of teaching experience and a suitcase full of resources to assist Jimmy in consolidating his teaching curriculum!
 How lucky we are to have her join us this trip.
 We headed to breakfast at Reak Smey restaurant on Sok San road, a small family restaurant we have become quite fond of.
 After a rest and gym visit, we all met for an afternoon lunch in a lovely restaurant next door to Jimmy's School; Dee Cafe.
 HKC supporter Marika also joined us following getting herself a Khmer tattoo!!!
 Pretty memorable way to spend her last day in Cambodia!
 She heads home to Melbourne tomorrow.

 Night all XXX